 With regard to the broader political responsibility for the 14 February 2005 attack, the tribunal acknowledged that both Syria and Hezbollah might have had motives to eliminate Mr Hariri, but found no evidence of Hezbollah leadership’s involvement in the assassination, nor any direct evidence of Syrian role in the attack.
 Focused primarily on the technical evidence linked to the attack’s execution, the trial showed that although Mr Hariri – who was planning to run in the May 2005 legislative elections – had been under surveillance for several months, the final decision to assassinate him was probably taken only in the two weeks prior to his death.

-The severe financial situation has led the STL, which is funded 51 percent by voluntary contributions from States and 49 percent by the Government of Lebanon, to enter into a residual phase on 1 July 2022.
+The precarious financial situation led the STL, which was funded 51 percent by voluntary contributions from States and 49 percent by the Government of Lebanon, to enter into a residual phase on 1 July 2022.
 The mandate of STL President, Judges, Prosecutor, and Head of the Defense Office came to their end on 28 February 2023.
 In December 2022, the mandate of the Tribunal was extended by the Secretary-General until 31 December 2023, for the limited purpose of completing the non-judicial residual functions and the orderly closure of the STL at the end of 2023.

 Coerce the government of Syria to cooperate with the Commission’s investigation and cease interference in Lebanon.